When you think of safety risks in the workplace, you may think of slippery floors or lifting injuries.

 “On a daily basis, I witness people distracted by talking on their phones, texting, reading emails and listening to music,” says Carl.
 “Not only are they at risk for personal physical injury, they also could hurt another person in their path, find themselves at the wrong location and could end up with a bad case of ‘text-neck,’” a new term used to describe neck pain and strain sustained from looking down at your cellphone frequently and for prolonged periods.

-His death is not an anomaly as cities across the country have reported a rise in injuries and deaths due to distracted walkers who walked into traffic, stumbled off curbs, fell down stairs, tumbled head first into fountains and even went right off a train platform.
+Cities across the country have reported a rise in injuries and deaths due to distracted walkers who walked into traffic, stumbled off curbs, fell down stairs, tumbled head first into fountains and even went right off a train platform.

 While distracted walking seems like an obviously poor choice, Carl says he still finds the need to remind us to keep the following in mind: